prasenforu/openshift-origin-aws/monitoring/README.md

 # Openshift Operation View
-Openshift-ops-view features a dashboard that allows you to get information on the capacity of your cluster among other things.
+Openshift Operation View is a dashboard that allows you to get information on the capacity of your cluster among other things.
+This will help to identify issues in cluster.

 ### Installation of Openshift-ops-view